 Thirdly, seen in a larger context, film is ultimately only a medium, used to project leviathan messages for unlimited audience.
 Many people can be profoundly touched by the layered narrative emotions which can be contained within ultimately, only a film.

-IMPORTANT: Please subscribe to our social media and especially our festival's YouTube channel in order to partake.
+IMPORTANT: Please subscribe to our social media, especially our festival's YouTube channel in order to partake.
 Most announcements will only be made there.
-We had to move entirely online for a number of reasons, so screenings will be arranged via Zoom going ahead.
+We have moved entirely online.
+Screeners will be uploaded to YouTube for the festival week, and the festivals will be hosted via Zoom going ahead.

 Aside from our review-only categories, we have main 9 award categories plus an overall favourite, depending on the selection process the categories and category names can vary.